In staff augmentation, IT projects are outsourced, and you get more authority over the model and can decide what to do and how to do it.

 What is the difference between managed services and staff augmentation services?

-Both the models are entirely different when it comes to delegating the responsibility.
+Both models are entirely different when it comes to delegating responsibility.
 However, in staff augmentation, the price of the provider company is already pre-defined, while in managed services, the cost massively depends on the services that you’re taking.
 In a nutshell, the cost isn’t pre-defined.